FlavioLangHFTM/SportsTicker/README.md

 - PostgreSQL or H2 (relational database)
 - Maven (build tool)

+## Starting the Project
+This Project currently works with the Quarkus Dev Services.
+These make running it very easy:

+`cd sports-ticker-main && ./mvnw quarkus:dev`

+This spins up all the necessary docker containers for running the Backend including a Database and a Kafka Broker.

 ## Example GraphQL Queries

 These Examples can easily be tested using the GraphQL features of the Postman client.